UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_13.md

 Notes:

-Here is a schematic assuming you have two transformers.
+Here is a schematic assuming we have two transformers.

-One thing that is awesome With pipeline is that we can’t make the mistakes we showed earlier.
+One thing that is awesome with pipelines is that we can’t make the mistakes we showed earlier.

 We call fit on the train split and score on the test split, it’s clean.